-Pune Police planted fake evidence on devices of Bhima Koregaon accused, reports Wired
+Pune Police allegedly planted fake evidence on devices of Bhima Koregaon accused, reports Wired

 Security analyst at the email service provider told Wired that the recovery email linked to the Pune Police was added to the Wilson’s account at the same time in April 2018 when he had received a phishing email.

-The analyst told the magazine that the activist’s email account was then used to send other phishing emails to the accused persons in the Bhima Koregaon case for at least two months before Wilson was arrested.
+The analyst told the magazine that the activist’s email account was then used to send phishing emails to other persons accused in the Bhima Koregaon case for at least two months before Wilson was arrested.

 He said that his company does not generally inform people whose accounts have been targeted but he was tired of watching such things happen.